 One thing that puts me off commenting a lot of the time is having to type in my name and website relentlessly.
 I have something to say, but I don’t want to fill in the whole form – let me create some kind of a user account to remember who I am!

-I showed you how to this with Janrain, which gives you a set of social buttons where users can log in with their social credentials to automatically create a local user account on your WordPress blog, but creating accounts within WordPress isn’t the only solution and not the best solution if you just want to use it for commenting.
+I showed you how to do this with Janrain, which gives you a set of social buttons where users can log in with their social credentials to automatically create a local user account on your WordPress blog, but creating accounts within WordPress isn’t the only solution and not the best solution if you just want to use it for commenting.

 The Disqus comment system is a good alternative, which we use here at MakeUseOf.
 Disqus completely replaces the built-in WordPress comment form with its proprietary system, and instantly enables existing Disqus users to comment without creating an account, as well as making the process of creating a new account easy from within your blog.
 In fact, none of the accounts made through Disqus are stored locally in your WordPress database – but the comments themselves are.